viriciti/data-engineer-assignment/README.md

 * [coffeescript](https://coffeescript.org)

 ## Questions
-If you have any questions about the assignment or project setup feel free to contact us at <a href='mailto:s.surur@viriciti.com'>s.surur@viriciti.com</a>.
+If you have any questions about the assignment or project setup feel free to contact us at <a href='mailto:s.surur@viriciti.com'>s.surur@viriciti.com</a> or <a href='mailto:s.liem@viriciti.com'>s.liem@viriciti.com</a>.
 You can also come by the office.
 We're always ready to help.

 Good luck with the assignment!